 As something of a polymath, I continue to make art that is, hopefully, cogent, provocative, aware, and compelling.

 A personal morality and an aching sense of redemption is the loam in which my work germinates.
 I work from a Humanist point of view.
-My subjects is the human drama, the joy, love and sorrow of existence.
+My subject is the human drama, the joy, love and sorrow of existence.
 I often draw on literature as a starting point for a series.
-Poetry and drama, including Greek tragedy, Shakespeare, the absurdist plays of Pinter and some poems by Zbigniew Herbert, have all inspired me.
+Poetry and drama, including Greek tragedy, Shakespeare, the absurdist plays of Pinter and some poems by Zbigniew Herbert, are among my interests.
 But I also have drawn and painted construction sites, demolition sites, a series based on books, a series based on LP records, Dante's Inferno, war, power and abuse of power.
 I am not restricted in any sense by subject because the same sensibility is at work with each new project.

-It is important to state that I work to discover the form my art will take and not with any a priori notions that I then merely illustrate.
-This may, and often does, require new materials and approaches that take me on my journey of exploration.
+It is important to state that I work to discover the form my art will take and not with any a priori notions that are then merely illustrated.
+This may, and often does, require new materials and approaches that take me on a journey of exploration.
 This way I work, not for a market or to fulfill a role or style that an audience might expect, but to surprise and astonish myself and the public alike.

 I also do not discriminate between subjects or impose a hierarchy.
 I find that life drawing and observational drawing are just as important as overt political statements I might make in other works.
 To me, they are all responses in one way or another to the Human Condition.